ncodinachs/fitness-app-development-log/docs/development-log.md

 - Refine Diet UX (speed and clarity)
 - Connect Review metrics with persisted data
 - Start defining DEMO scenarios and user journeys

+---

+## Week 4 – Diet UX & data modeling

+### Goal
+Design a diet tracking experience that is fast, reliable and realistic for daily use, while keeping the underlying data model consistent and extensible.

+The focus was on reducing friction and avoiding over-complexity.

+---

+### Context
+Diet tracking can easily become:
+- Too detailed and slow
+- Too generic and useless

+The challenge was to find a balance between:
+- Usability during a busy day
+- Data quality for future insights

+---

+### Key decisions

+#### 1. Food-first, not macro-first
+Instead of forcing users to enter macros manually, the flow was designed as:
+1. Search or select a food item
+2. Define quantity
+3. Automatically associate nutritional values

+This keeps the experience intuitive and closer to how people think about food.

+---

+#### 2. One action = one saved entry
+Each food addition is treated as a complete, independent action.
+This avoids:
+- Half-saved meals
+- Complex multi-step confirmations
+- Confusing “draft” states

+Simplicity was prioritized over advanced meal grouping.

+---

+#### 3. Daily scope as a natural boundary
+Diet data is naturally time-based.
+Entries were modeled around:
+- A specific day
+- A list of food entries

+This makes it easier to:
+- Review daily intake
+- Aggregate weekly trends later
+- Reset mental context each day

+---

+#### 4. Data consistency over visual complexity
+Before adding charts or summaries, the focus was on:
+- Ensuring quantities behave correctly
+- Avoiding duplicated entries
+- Keeping the model predictable

+Visualization can only be correct if the data underneath is correct.

+---

+### Challenges encountered
+- Handling quantity changes without duplicating data
+- Maintaining consistency when switching tabs
+- Preventing partial or accidental entries

+---

+### Lessons learned
+- Diet UX must be fast, or it will not be used
+- Users think in foods, not numbers
+- A simple, consistent model enables future analytics

+---

+### Current status
+- Core diet flow implemented and stable
+- Food-based tracking validated
+- Data model ready for summaries and charts

+---

+### Next steps
+- Connect diet data to the Review tab
+- Add progress visualizations
+- Prepare diet-related DEMO scenarios